-When Grandma was ill, I helped with her caregiving, and although I was not her primary caregiver, I was the one she usually relied on for comfort.
-At the same time, she wanted to protect me from the fact that she was dying.
+When Grandma was ill, I helped with her caregiving, and, although I was not her primary caregiver, I was the one she usually relied on for comfort.
+At the same time, although I was in my thirties, she wanted to protect me from the fact that she was dying.

 As time has passed, I think mostly of the wonderful memories of my mom and Grandma and our time together.
 So much who I am and what I do reminds me of them.
-I get my Peter Pan-like inner child spirit and love of Disney from my mom.
 You won’t be surprised that one of my favorite memories is when my mom called me from Walt Disney World exclaiming, “Abby, I met Mickey!”
+Another was many years later, thinking about my grandmother’s laughter when I called her from Walt Disney World to tell her that I had seen Mickey Mouse.
 Every time I bake I feel Grandma with me, and she is a part of all of my creative and artistic endeavors, as well as my fashion choices.

 Making humentashen is a tradition that started a long time ago!